MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   print_results - True/False.
 Defaults to True.
 Prints a dataframe of the point estimate, standard error, Lower CI and Upper CI for each parameter.
 -   CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.
 -   force_beta (in Fit_Weibull_2P) or force_sigma (in Fit_Normal_2P and Fit_Lognormal_2P).
 This allows the user to force the shape parameter to be a set value.
 Useful for ALT probability plotting.
 Optional input.
 Not available for Fit_Beta_2P (due to there being 2 shape parameters), Fit_Expon_1P (due to there being only 1 parameter), Fit_Gamma_2P (due to Gamma_2P not being suitable for ALT probability plotting) or any of the location shifted distributions (due to these not typically being used for ALT probability plotting).
+-   keyword argumets are also accepted for the probability plot (eg. color, linestyle, marker)

 Outputs (the following example outputs are for the Fit_Weibull_2P distribution but for other distributions the parameter names may be different from alpha and beta):